 |Disabled Students Allowance||Yes|

 SFE provide funding for the normal length of a course plus one extra year.
-For example a three year degree course would attract four years of funding.
-The additional year is known as a “gift year” and can be used to fund a repeat year of study.
+For example, a three-year degree course would attract four years of funding.
+The additional year is known as a “gift year”.

 Previous study on a part-time degree level course does not count and will not reduce your funding entitlement for a full-time course.

-Previous study reduces entitlement to recieve the Tuition Fee Loan for your new course although you will remain eligible for the Maintenance Laon (for living costs) and any additional grants for dependents and disabilities, if applicable.
+Previous study reduces entitlement to receive the Tuition Fee Loan for your new course although you will remain eligible for the Maintenance Loan (for living costs) and any additional grants for dependents and disabilities, if applicable.